Last Updated: March 26, 2026

 Also, they love hiding places and scavenging for food among plants and decorations that you put in the tank, so keep that in mind while making their habitat.

 Apart from giving these freshwater fish caves to hide, you should also decorate your aquarium with live plants, rocks, and driftwood.
-Some great suggestions for plants can be Amazon Sword, Wisteria, and Java Fern.
+Some great suggestions for plants is Amazon Sword, Wisteria, and Java Fern.
 You can also consider having Java Moss and Anubias in your community tank.
 (Make sure there’s enough natural lighting for the plants to stay healthy).

 Bristlnose Plecos are nocturnal who roam around at night and take rest during the day, using these manufactured hiding spots.
 These hiding places also play an important part during the breeding season, which we will discuss later on.